datatrails/datatrails-python/README.rst

 .. code:: yaml

     ---
-    # Demonstration of applying a Richness compliance policy to an asset that undergoes
-    # events that may or may not make the asset compliant or non-compliant.
-    #
     # The operation field is a string that represents the method bound to an endpoint and
     # the args and kwargs correspond to the arguments to such a method.
     #